 Do you feel guilty when you overeat?

 Should you feel guilty for being overweight?
-How about for eating junk food, like chips and chocolate, that you know aren’t good for you?
+How about eating junk food, like chips and chocolate, that you know isn’t good for you?

-I’m not sure a day has gone by that I haven’t had some sort of guilt in the realm of food or health.
-My first 30 years were so thick with it, I remember those years as if there is a dark blanket of guilt wrapped around the memories.
-(Read the story of my 100 pound weight loss here.)
+I’m not sure a day has gone by that I haven’t had some guilt in the realm of food or health.
+My first 30 years were so thick with it.
+I remember those years as if a dark blanket of guilt wrapped around the memories.
+Read the story of my 100-pound weight loss here.

-I’m not necessarily disagreeing with any of the above statements.
+I do not necessarily disagree with any of the above statements.

-All I can say is, I spent 30 years of my life beating myself up over my eating, and it didn’t do one bit of good in healing me of my eating problems.
+All I can say is that I spent 30 years of my life beating myself up over my eating, and it didn’t do one bit of good in healing me of my eating problems.

-You must not downplay the sin, but do not downplay the grace either.
-Christ offers full and amazing forgiveness, and you need to fully embrace it to stop the cycle.
+You must not downplay the sin but do not downplay the grace either.
+Christ offers full and amazing forgiveness, and you must embrace it to stop the cycle entirely.

 I know it seems weird.
 Beating yourself up when you mess up seems much more normal.